toupiefolle/mad-spinning-top/README.md

 ## How to update and edit the site

 It's relatively straightforward to make edits directly to the live website.
-The website is made up of plain text files which anyone who is part of this project can edit here on the Github website, 'commit to master' (explained below).
+The website is made up of plain text files which anyone who is part of this project can edit here on Github's website.

 ### Editting the website